Wilhelm von Finck

-Wilhelm von Finck (born 6 February 1848 - 4 April 1924) was a German entrepreneur and banker.
+Wilhelm von Finck (6 February 1848 – 4 April 1924) was a German entrepreneur and banker.
 Finck was a co-founder of the German companies Allianz and Munich Re.

 Life

 In Frankfurt am Main, he was a student at the Hasselsche Institut.
 He worked first for German company Bankhaus Philipp Nicolaus Schmidt.
 Since 1869 he worked for Nestle, Andreae & Co. in London and since 1870 for Merck Finck & Co. in Darmstadt.
 By 1879, together with his brother August Finck, who replaced the departing general Adolf Karl Ludwig Christian, the previous authorized representative Wilhelm von Finck already held a large part of the bank assets of Merck Finck & Co.

 Together with German entrepreneur Theodor von Cramer-Klett and Carl von Thieme he founded company Munich Re in April 1880.
-German company Allianz AG was founded in Berlin on 5 February 1890 by then director of the Munich Reinsurance Company (Munich Re) Carl von Thieme (a native of Erfurt, whose father was the director of Thuringia) and Wilhelm von Finck.
+German company Allianz was founded in Berlin on 5 February 1890 by then director of the Munich Reinsurance Company (Munich Re) Carl von Thieme (a native of Erfurt, whose father was the director of Thuringia) and Wilhelm von Finck.